mindkin/hourfleet/docs/carkit.md

 The purchase price of an Hourfleet carkit includes the carkit itself, the provisioning work, and delivery of the carkit to any address accessible by DHL.

-Contact sales@hourfleet.com for pricing and availability.
+Contact [Hourfleet Sales](mainlto:sales@hourfleet.com) for pricing and availability.

 The price **does not include** the cost of the car key itself, nor the postage delivery of that car key to our technician.